 “I, like basically every human ever, deeply dislike the inability to see the road in front of me.
 It’s uncomfortable.
 It’s agitating.
 It’s really easy to lose hope.”

 Visit here to listen to Madeline Lewis, a Notre Dame senior, tell a story about fog, bread, and unexpected grace in the uncertainty of waiting.
 Subscribe to the Stories of Grace podcast on iTunes U and receive automatic notifications when a new story is published.
+The full text of Madeline’s reflection is below.

 In a Fog